 Duni’s Audit Committee is responsible for ensuring the quality of the Company’s financial and business reporting.
 The Committee also evaluates Duni’s internal control processes and management of financial and operating risks.
+A special iterm on the yearly agenda addresses fraud and anti-corruption.
 The Committee meets regularly with the Company’s auditors in order to obtain information regarding the focus and scope of the external audit and to evaluate the work of the external auditors.
 The evaluation also covers the scope of any non-audit-related work performed by the auditors on behalf of Duni.
 When preparing a proposal regarding the election of auditors and compensation for audit work, the Nomination Committee is assisted by the Audit Committee.

 Nacido en 1965

 Presidente y consejero delegado de Duni desde diciembre de 2012.

 El cargo más reciente de Thomas Gustafsson fue en Mellby Gård AB, donde se encargaba de supervisar sus empresas de bienes de consumo.
 Antes, prestó servicio como President y CEO de 2E Group AB (publ).
 Con anterioridad, había ocupado puestos de directivo ejecutivo en Spendrups Bryggeri AB, Brämhults Juice AB y Eckes Granini GmbH.